 The interim bill is issued each January.
 Property owners who have taxes paid via their mortgage company, or who are on a pre-authorized payment plan, do not receive an interim tax bill.

 The Municipal Act requires that your interim bill be based on 50% of your prior year taxes adjusted by any completed supplementary or assessment cancellations.
-The interim bill is an estimate because the City and Provincial Education tax rates are not yet confirmed (the final tax bill is adjusted to the current year tax rates).
+The interim bill is an estimate because the City and Service Partners budgets, and Provincial Education tax rates are not yet confirmed (the final tax bill is adjusted to the current year tax rates).

 Final tax bill